NVIDIA/NeMo/tutorials/llm/llama-3/nemo2-sft-peft/README.rst

      nvcr.io/nvidia/nemo:dev bash

 2. You need to request download permission from Meta and Hugging Face.
-Then from within the container, log in through `huggingface-cli` using your Huggingface token.
+Then, from within the container, log in through `huggingface-cli` using your Hugging Face token.

 .. code:: bash